ovity/octotree/README.md

 ### Repository and PR bookmark

-When viewing a repository or pull request, you can click the bookmark icon next to its title to bookmark it.
-You can view all bookmarks by clicking the bookmark icon in Octotree header.
+You can click the bookmark icon next to a repository or pull request title to bookmark it.
+You can view the list of bookmarks by clicking the bookmark icon in Octotree header.

 ### File search

 Click the search icon to start file search.

-Note that when lazy-loading is used, search only works with directories and files that were loaded.
+Note that when lazy-loading is used, search only works with directories and files that were already loaded.

+### View full file

+Sometimes, it's necessary to view the surrounding code around a diff.
+But keep clicking "Expand" is a pain.
+Octotree solves that.
+You can click the "View full" button at the top of each file in a pull request to view the entire file in a popup, with all the diffs.

 ### Collapse tree

 Click the collapse tree icon at the Octotree sidebar header to collapse the code tree.

-### View full file

-Click to view the entire file with diffs.
-For large files, this might take a while.

 ## Browser Permissions